-General Science Certification
+General Science Certification and Certification in an Additional Science

-To qualify for the General Science (7-12) certification, candidates must complete a minimum of 18 semester hours in two or more sciences other than chemistry.
+To qualify for the General Science (7-12) certification, candidates must complete a minimum of 18 semester hours in two or more sciences other than chemistry, i.e., total of at least 18 credits in two or more non-chemistry science courses.
+To qualify for certification in a second science, candidates need to complete a minimum of 18 semester hours in the second science and pass the associated CST exam.